High-Level Architecture¶

 - In Transit: TLS 1.3 for al

-l connections - Backups: Encrypted with hospital-provided keys
+- Backups: Encrypted with hospital-provided keys

 Audit Logging¶